Inchagiri Sampradaya: Nimbargi Maharaj (Gurulingajangam Maharaj) – Nimbargi Sampradaya

 Nimbargi practiced for 36 years, meanwhile living as a householder, and was finally awakened when he was 67.
 Until his death, at the age of 95, he "initiated people and lived the life of a Jivanmukta".

 Bhausaheb Maharaj – Inchagiri Sampradaya

-According to Kotnis, Bhausaheb Maharj was looked upon as the reincarnation of Sant Tukaram (1577–1650), a prominent Varkari Sant and spiritual poet of the Bhakti, who had taken birth again in the Neelwani Lingayat community to finish his work of spreading the knowledge of Self-realization.
+According to Kotnis, Bhausaheb Maharaj was looked upon as the reincarnation of Sant Tukaram (1577–1650), a prominent Varkari Sant and spiritual poet of the Bhakti, who had taken birth again in the Neelwani Lingayat community to finish his work of spreading the knowledge of Self-realization.
 Bhausaheb Maharaj belonged to the Deshastha Brahmin caste. the same caste to which the thirteenth century Varkari saint and philosopher Dnyaneshwar belonged, the 16th century sant Eknath, and the 17th century saint and spiritual poet Samarth Ramdas.

 At the request of Nimbargi, Bhausaheb Maharaj Deshpande (1843 Umdi – 1914 Inchgiri) received mantra initiation from Shri Raghunathpriya Sadhu Maharaj, who was an ardent follower and a devoted disciple of Shri Gurulingajangam Maharaj.
 Bhausaheb Maharaj became a disciple of Nimbargi Maharaj.